AlexandruVasile/iot_project_Alexandru_Vasile_4812579/README.md

 - mobile app in AndroidStudio
 - CS simulators in JavaScript

-Modules to download in node-red, after you've imported in node-red the file csms/flows.json: cd ~/.node-red;
+Modules to download in node-red, after you have imported in node-red the file csms/flows.json: cd ~/.node-red;
 npm install @gogovega/node-red-contrib-firebase-realtime-database;
 npm install node-red-dashboard;